TheKingChu/todo-list/README.md

 ## Getting Started
 To use this app, simply clone or download the repository and open the `tasks.html` file in your web browser.

+Don't reload the page as that will wipe the list.
+I'm working on getting the local storage to work! 😊